Commission Members

 Under the provisions of the Arizona Revised Statutes 17-231, the Arizona Game and Fish Commission establishes policy for the management, preservation, and harvest of wildlife.
 The Commission makes rules and regulations for managing, conserving, and protecting wildlife and fisheries resources, and safe and regulated watercraft and off-highway vehicle operations for the benefit of the citizens of Arizona.
 In support of the Commission’s obligations, the Director, as chief administrative officer, provides general supervision and control of all Department functions and activities.

-Ms. Sue has called Arizona home for more than 32 years.
-She is a retired Corporate Executive who founded Communicating Results and is currently a professional speaker, author, and executive coach.
+Ms. Sue has called Arizona home for more than 35 years.
+She is a retired corporate executive who founded Communicating Results, Inc. and has authored five leadership development books.
 She received a Bachelor of Arts degree from California State University at Long Beach and a Master of Business Administration from the University of Phoenix.
 Contact me

 jeff buchanan, member – patagonia